bennyhartnett/centrus-enrichment-calculator/README.md

 - **Feed & product from SWU capacity** – calculate material flows when you know the available SWU.
 - **Optimum tails assay** – search for the economic tails assay that minimizes cost per kilogram.

-Each calculation copies its result to the clipboard and is logged in a history section for reference.
+Each calculation automatically copies its result to the clipboard and is logged in the on-page history section for later reference.

+## Usage
+Open `enrichment-calculator.html` in your browser and fill in the values for the desired calculation.
+Press **Calculate** to see the results.
+Use the **Clear** button to reset a form if needed.
+No build step or server is required—everything runs entirely in the browser.

+## Live Site
+A live demo is available at [bennyhartnett.com/enrichment-calculator.html](https://bennyhartnett.com/enrichment-calculator.html).

-## Formulas and Calculations
+## Formulas
 The calculators implement the standard mass balance and separative work unit (SWU) equations used in the nuclear fuel cycle.
 The key relationships are shown below using MathJax notation.

 1. **Value function**
    $$